What Is Talent Acquisition? A Complete Guide

 - The contingent search firm then moves to start using its strong network of candidates, establishing contact with them and describing the role and company details.

-- The recruiting firm then conducts an initial screening of candidates they think are a best fit.
-The list of candidates that clear the screening can be then submitted to the client for further consideration.
+- The recruiting firm then conducts an initial screening of candidates it thinks are the best fit.
+The list of candidates that clear the screening can then be submitted to the client for further consideration.

-- The client the conducts interviews to shortlist the candidates for the role.
+- The client conducts interviews to shortlist the candidates for the role.

 - The candidate is then made an official job offer by the client.